 Will the Medium Lose the Message?

-While exploring one of the internet services offering a range of tools to discover your roots, I became engaged in AI modification of historical images.
-What a refreshing experience to lend a blush of life to the ever-grey face of my great-grandpa, make him dancing, and even hear talking about how proud he is of his descendants (yes, it’s about me, and let’s forget his grumpiness and scrooginess).
+While exploring one of the many online services offering tools to uncover your roots, I found myself captivated by the AI modification of historical images.
+What a refreshing experience it was to bring a blush of life to the ever-grey face of my great-grandpa, make him dance, and even hear him talk about how proud he is of his descendants (yes, he meant me—let’s ignore his well-documented grumpiness and Scrooge-like tendencies).

-Early development of such practices lured crowds of us, nostalgia passionates to social media.
-However, with rapidly advancing technology, I suddenly felt trapped in a roller-coaster trip, head first and a bit terrified.
+The early development of such practices drew crowds of nostalgia enthusiasts, like myself, to social media.
+But as the technology rapidly advanced, my excitement began to feel like a roller-coaster ride—headfirst, exhilarating, and a little terrifying.
 It’s supposed to be fun, right?

 Take Your Heritage and Tweak It

-Marina Amaral a renowned colorist, has been enhancing historical images for years, and is one of the voices raising concerns about how AI subtly alters our interpretation of history, especially on social media.
-The discussion deepens with projects like The Warsaw Dream, which provoked extreme reactions ranging from awe among tech enthusiasts to alarm from historians and educators.
+Take Marina Amaral a renowned colorist, who has spent years enhancing historical images.
+She is among those raising concerns about how AI subtly shapes and, at times, distorts our interpretation of history, especially on social media.
+The conversation grew more urgent with projects like The Warsaw Dream, which sparked extreme reactions—from awe among tech enthusiasts to alarm among historians and educators.

 The Warsaw Dream, a compilation of moving images from pre- and during WWII in Warsaw.

-This project, while fascinating, represents a chronological and factual mess.
-The lively music from epoque might fit some scenes, but it clashes disturbingly with images of the Warsaw Ghetto.
-Trams with the Star of David roll through the ghetto as if the Holocaust was just a part of daily life during World War II – an oversimplification that distorts the gravity of those events.
+While undeniably fascinating, this project represents a chronological and factual jumble.
+The lively music of the era may complement some scenes, but it jars unsettlingly when paired with images of the Warsaw Ghetto.
+Trams adorned with the Star of David roll through the ghetto as if the Holocaust were merely a backdrop to daily life during World War II—an oversimplification that dangerously distorts the gravity of those events.
+Adding to the confusion, the video includes images from before the war, mixed in without context, and some details, evidently added, are more characteristic of other European regions of the time rather than Warsaw itself.

-Personally, the more I learn about history, the more I realize how much I don’t know.
-Smart AI animation robots have no such reflections or doubts.
-They simply create ‘missing’ movie frames based on artificial imagination, and voilà – new versions of the past are ready to spread all over the internet.
-Shared primarily for nostalgic visual aesthetics, most often lack the heavy load of historical context explaining the circumstances of the time and place.
+Personally, the more I dive into history, the more I realize how much I don’t know.
+Smart AI animation tools, however, lack such humility.
+They churn out ‘missing’ movie frames based on artificial imagination, and voilà—new versions of the past are scattered across the internet.
+While often shared for their nostalgic, aesthetic appeal, these creations frequently lack the weight of historical context needed to understand the time and place they depict.

 Understanding the Impact of Media

 Let’s turn to Marshall McLuhan.
 Building on his foundational work Understanding Media: The Extensions of Man (1964), McLuhan introduced a follow-up publication in 1967 titled The Medium is the Massage.
-And yes, “massage” isn’t a typo.
-It’s intentional teaser, meant to emphasize the fact that media does more to us than simply convey content – it massages us – forms our senses, perception, and attention, leaving us in comfort.
-While we focus on the content, we tend to overlook how the medium itself influence us on a deeper level.
+And no, “massage” isn’t a typo.
+It’s an intentional twist, highlighting how media does more than simply convey content—it massages us.
+Media shapes our senses, perception, and attention, often leaving us in a state of comfort.
+While we focus on the content, we tend to overlook how the medium itself influences us on a deeper, more subtle level.

-Given the nature of today’s internet, I believe that if written language were one day removed from us, humanity could easily communicate solely through images and stay emotionally satisfied.
+Given the nature of today’s internet, I believe that if written language were ever taken from us, humanity could easily adapt to communicating solely through images—and still remain emotionally fulfilled.

 References